thibros/Ozone-Sense/README.md

-# Firebase Studio
+# Ozone Sense

-This is a NextJS starter in Firebase Studio.
+This is an ozone concentration calculator I built myself in Firebase Studio.

+Feel free to use, copy or modify.

 To get started, take a look at src/app/page.tsx.